Skip to footer content

 How to Add Header and Footer in PDF Using iTextSharp and IronPDF in C# with Example: Image 8 - How to add header and footer in PDF using iTextSharp in C# with example

 For developers coming from web development backgrounds, this coordinate-based approach feels foreign compared to the declarative HTML/CSS model.
-Each positioning decision requires understanding page dimensions, margin offsets, and text measurement—concerns that are abstracted away in HTML-based approaches.
+Each positioning decision requires understanding page dimensions, margin offsets, and text measurement -- concerns that are abstracted away in HTML-based approaches.

-iText 7 operates under AGPL licensing, meaning applications using iTextSharp or iText 7 must be open-source unless a commercial license is purchased.
+iText 7 also operates under AGPL licensing, meaning applications using iTextSharp or iText 7 must be open-source unless a commercial license is purchased.
 This is an important consideration when choosing between libraries for commercial projects.

-How Do the Two Approaches Compare for Common Scenarios?
+How Do the Two Approaches Compare?

 The development experience also differs significantly when troubleshooting issues.
 IronPDF's HTML-based approach means you can preview your header design in a browser before integrating it into your PDF generation code.
 If something looks wrong, you can adjust the HTML and CSS using familiar browser developer tools.
 With iText 7, debugging positioning issues requires generating test PDFs repeatedly and manually measuring coordinates.